 He’s an Instagram sensation and Vogue magazine recently named him one of the top 100 people around the world who are pushing the boundaries of art, beauty and style.

-Lyle XOX will launch his first Canadian solo exhibition, Head of Design, Sept.
+Lyle XOX is on exhibition Sept.
 7 through Oct.
-14 at the art gallery of Liquidity Wines in British Columbia.
+14 at Liquidity Wines in British Columbia.

 The portraits fuse inspiration from high fashion with the mundane objects of everyday life, turning beauty on its head, he says.